Motor Vehicles General Information

 A Personalized License Plate Application are available up at the Tax Collector’s office or you may click here to download form HSMV 83043.

 The State of Florida has a state sales tax of 6%.
 In addition to the six (6) percent sales tax, some counties impose a local discretionary sales surtax.
 The discretionary sales surtax rate is determined by the county in which the purchaser of the motor vehicle, vessel or mobile home resides (varies by county).
 Discretionary sales surtax only applies to the first $ 5,000 of the sales price.
-As of January 1, 2017, the discretionary sales surtax for Alachua County is .5%
+Currently, the discretionary sales surtax for Taylor County is 1%

 As an agent for the Florida Department of Revenue, the Tax Collector is responsible for collection and disbursement of these taxes.
 Sales tax is collected when a customer transfers title to a motor vehicle, vessel or mobile home.
 If you purchased your vehicle, vessel or mobile home through a licensed Florida Dealer, the dealer is responsible for collection and disbursement of the sales tax.
 NOTE: If a vehicle is traded in, sales tax is collected on the difference between the price of the vehicle and the trade in.